bibek12345/DIPC/CloudWorkshop_DIPC_1300.md

 ![](images/1300/image1300_21.JPG)

+MAGU: How do you do that? provide the path (in compute instance), the credentials and the command(s).
+It might be a good idea to create a document for the group in which you provide a few commands: to check if kafka is running, start kafka and zookeeper, the topics crerated, verify content in a topic, etc. We will need a document with the setup steps for Kafka to deliver to the group that will provide the workshop environments

 ## Summary
 You have now successfully completed the Hands-on Lab, and have successfully performed an Data Replication between Oracle Database as Source and Confluent Kafka as Target through Oracle’s Data Integration Platform Cloud.